JohnJordy/Project-C-19/README.md

 # Project-C-19
-It's Just the C-19 Project WhiteHat Jr, Stop Wasting Your Time Reading This Description
+It's Just the C-19 Project of WhiteHat Jr, Stop Wasting Your Time Reading This Description